-Over 20 years he signed for Liverpool, everyone still remembers the name Sean Dundee.
+More than 20 years since he signed for Liverpool, everyone still remembers the name Sean Dundee.
 But not for the reasons he would have hoped…

 Yet he never made it beyond the Germany B team, suffering an injury just before his planned debut, and failed to start a single game during his solitary year at Liverpool, making only five substitute appearances

 Nearly two decades on, he is rarely left off any list of Liverpool or even the Premier League’s worst ever players.

 Signed initially by Roy Evans, Dundee said upon leaving Anfield that he felt “very harshly treated” by Gerard Houllier, who had been appointed as joint-manager alongside Evans and later took sole control, but today the former striker acknowledges he has only himself to blame.